ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ### Use of Date for Anti-Replay

 Clients SHOULD include a `Date` header field in encapsulated requests.
 Though HTTP requests often do not include a `Date` header field, the value of this field might be used by a server to limit the amount of requests it needs to track when preventing replays.

 A server can maintain state for requests for a small window of time over which it wishes to accept requests.
 The server then rejects requests if the request is the same as one that was previously answered within that time window.
 Servers can reject requests outside of this window and signal that clients might retry with a different `Date` header field; see {{Section 4 of !REQUEST-DATE}}.
-Servers can identify duplicate requests using the encapsulation `enc` value.
-The server can reject requests if the Date request header field is outside of the chosen time window.
+Servers can identify duplicate requests using the encapsulation (`enc`) value.

 Servers SHOULD allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in the clock of clients and servers.
 How large a time window is needed could depend on the population of clients that the server needs to serve.

 Servers MUST NOT treat the time window as secret information.
 An attacker can actively probe the server with specially crafted request timestamps to determine